AUDIO VERSION: YouTube Podbean

 “No god was formed before Me, and there will be none after Me.
 I, I am Yahweh, and there is no other Savior but Me.”
 (Isa.
 43:10-11)

 No god was formed before Yahweh, because true Gods are not formed at all.
 But when Yahweh says that there is no other Savior but Him, well, that’s just not true.
 Today we know that there are two other Saviors: the glorious Jesus and the magnificent Holy Spirit.
 Yahweh knows this as well, of course, but He’s not ready for the Jews to understand this yet.
-So He’s pretending to be the only God in existence (see Why did Yahweh lie about being the only God in existence?).
+So He’s pretending to be the only God in existence.

 Now the Israel of Isaiah’s day was a cesspool of spiritual rebellion, yet here we find Yahweh talking about really blessing the nation.
 Since we know God doesn’t reward rebellion, what should we make of this?
 Well, Yahweh is in the middle of disciplining His people for their sins.
 He’s hitting them very hard, and they’re still not responding.
 At the end of this chapter He says: